 Submuscular is when the implant is positioned underneath the chest muscle.

 Most breast implants are placed under the muscle and because of this some say going under is best.
-But (as with all things implant related), it's not a one-size-fits-all situation.
+But (as with all things breast augmentation related), it's not a one-size-fits-all situation.

 So, when might breast implants over the muscle be the right choice for you?

 The main reason most breast implants get placed under the muscle (unders) is to hide the implant.